 SMU has four operational levels that indicate the severity of COVID-19 transmission and its implications for instructional operations: very high, high, moderate, and low.
-The university operations level is reviewed and updated weekly, then posted each Monday on the Mustang Strong website.
-University leadership use the Fall Assessment Tool and Plan to guide the University operational decisions.
+The university operations level is reviewed and updated weekly, and posted on the Mustang Strong website.
+University leadership use the Assessment Tool and Plan to guide the University operational decisions.
 Additionally, state and local orders may supersede or a rapid outbreak of the virus could prompt a change in the university’s operational level.

-Please see the full SMU Fall Operations Plan
+Please see the full SMU COVID-19 Operations Plan

 Current assessment ranks SMU’s operations level at MODERATE

 Federal/state/local mandates supersede institutional planning.
-If stay-at-home orders are in place, nonessential businesses are closed and individuals are expected to remain at home.
-Campus and building access is restricted and telework is the protocol for as many employees as possible following state and local requirements.
-Instruction is virtual, and in-person housing and programs are canceled.
-If stay-at-home orders are not in place, faculty may choose to offer instruction in a virtual/fully remote environment.
+If stay-at-home orders are in place, nonessential businesses are closed and individuals may be expected to remain at home.
+Campus and building access maybe restricted and telework may be the protocol for as many employees as possible following state and local requirements.
+It is possible instruction is virtual, and in-person housing and programs may be canceled.

 High Operational Level